-I have written elsewhere about the need for a new covenant definition of conviction, one that does not emphasize your badness but God’s goodness and grace.
+We need a new covenant definition of conviction, one that does not emphasize your badness but God’s goodness and grace.

 The Holy Spirit’s conviction has nothing to do with your sin and everything to do with God’s grace.
 It’s not about the bad thing you’ve done but the good thing he wants to do in you right now.

 Want to learn more about the sweet ministry of the Spirit?
 Sign up to our free email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.